mstolbov/zeromq-cookbook/README.md

 ### <a name="requirements-platform"></a> Platform

-The following platforms have been tested with this cookbook, meaning that the recipes and LWRPs run on these platforms without error:
+The following platforms have been tested with this cookbook, meaning that the recipes run on these platforms without error:

 * ubuntu (10.04/11.04/12.04/13.04)
 * debian (6.0)